Everything You

 Where do you sing?

-Regrettably, we've chosen to not fulfill requests for outdoor events, due to variables ranging from distracted audiences to unpredictable weather.
-Except for a few outdoor festivals we attend annually, we have to pass on these requests.
+We've chosen to not fulfill requests for outdoor events, due to variables ranging from distracted audiences to unpredictable weather.
+Except for a few outdoor festivals we perform at annually, we have to pass on outdoor events.
 It’s our desire to effectively share our music and message— and be a good match for your event!
 (Maybe consider hosting the concert indoors?!)

 Our Event is outdoors.
 Will you come?